 - 117 High Street (now The Three Swans)

 - 118 High Street (now TSB)

-The main street of Hungerford would have looked a sorry sight for many years after 1566.
+Following the fire of 1566, the main street of Hungerford would have looked a sorry sight for many years.

 What do we know about the re-building?

 Rebuilding took a variable amount of time.
 Queen's Mill had been rebuilt at least by 1574, but others took longer.
 1 High Street was still "decayed by fire" in 1591, although it was probably rebuilt by 1609.